Exploring Spartanburg, SC: “The Hub City”

-Vintage Warehouse is a massive 20,000 square foot space dedicated to unique artisan products from over 60 vendors.
+Reinvintage Warehouse is a massive 20,000 square foot space dedicated to unique artisan products from over 60 vendors.
 From hand crafted furniture, to home decor, to clothing, you will find a bit of everything here.
-You could easily spend an hour or two just browsing around all the incredible pieces here.
-This is a must visit if you are into vintage shopping.
+You could easily spend an hour or two just browsing around admiring at all the incredible pieces here.
+This is a must visit if you are into antique shopping.

 Where to eat

 The Crepe Factory

 For breakfast, check out The Crepe Factory, a quaint local restaurant on Main St, which specializes in both sweet and savory crepes.
 Although a few more vegetarian options would be nice, a diverse lineup of crepes incorporating all sorts of tempting flavors are on the lineup.